-7. Roll Call - (Wednesday, October 16, 2013 and Thursday, March 6, 2014) This is both an opportunity to make sure enrollment records agree with ours and an important grading period.
-At mid-semester on of the following grades should be reported for all students:
+7. Roll Call - (Wednesday, October 22, 2014 and Monday, March 16, 2015) This is both an opportunity to make sure enrollment records agree with ours and an important grading period.
+At mid-semester one of the following grades should be reported for all students:

 - "S" indicating a satisfactory achievement to date

 - "U" indicating unsatisfactory achievement